 DO(see examples below).

 Acquires a lock with the given name.
 If the lock is already taken by someone else, waits until the other session releases the lock.
 The wait will not be eternal: with the timeout parameter, you specify how many seconds you want to wait, as a maximum.
-If you formerly acquired a lock with another name, this function automatically releases it.
-Currently, you can’t hold more than one lock.

 When the current connection is closed (because you close it, because it timeouts, or because the administrator